CarlBaron-ultra/Car-Knowledge/README.md

 Sharpening one's programming or technical skills is all and well but branching out is better.

 ## Basic Maintenance
-These are the things that will keep your vechile running and possible save some money
+These are the things that will keep your vehicle running and possible save some money